Khovanov homotopy type, periodic links and localizations: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:main-theorem}}

+We will prove only part (b) of the theorem, namely that $\cX(\cC_{\kh})$ is a well-defined object in the equivariant Spanier--Whitehead category.
+The case of annular Khovanov homology is completely analogous.

-Suppose that $D_m$ is an $m$-periodic diagram representing the $m$-periodic link $L$.
+Suppose that $D_m$ is an $m$-periodic diagram representing an $m$-periodic link $L$.
 By Proposition~\ref{prop:extend}, the Khovanov flow category $\cC_{\kh}(D_m)$ admits a group action.
-After a suitable desuspension, $\cC_{\kh}(D_m)$ becomes an equivariant cubical flow category.
-Proposition~\ref{prop:conclude} shows that the geometric realization $\mathcal{X}_{\kh}(D_m)$ admits a $\Z_m$-action.
-In particular, it ensures the existence of a group action on the Khovanov homotopy type.
+Proposition~\ref{prop:conclude} shows that the cubical realization $||\Sigma^{V}\cC_{\kh}(D_m)||$ admits a $\Z_m$-action, for an appropriate representation \(V\).
+In particular, it ensures the existence of the Khovanov homotopy type as an object in the equivariant Spanier-Whitehead category, see~Section~\ref{sub:terminology}.

-To conclude the proof of Theorem~\ref{thm:main-theorem} we need to show that the stable equivariant homotopy type of $\X_{D_m}$ does not depend on the choices made.
+To conclude the proof of Theorem~\ref{thm:main-theorem}, we need to show that the equivariant stable homotopy type $\cX(D_m)$ does not depend on the choices made.
 We prove invariance step by step.